DIY Living Room Built-Ins Reveal sharing the finished look of our fireplace built-ins.

 But even if we were to add in those two costs the total would still be well under half the quoted cost, and that is a total win in my book!

-At the beginning of this year, Roger drew up a design plan for the built-ins (which I’ll share in a DIY tutorial blog post for these built-ins next week) and in February we ordered the base cabinets.
+At the beginning of this year, Roger drew up a design plan for the built-ins (you can see a DIY tutorial blog post for these built-ins here and a video tutorial here) and in February we ordered the base cabinets.

 Then the world came to a screeching halt, Roger’s practice closed to help stop the spread of the virus, and I wondered if or when they would be able to finish the order and ship them.